Tinkerforge/doc/source/Low_Level_Protocols/TCPIP.rst

 Enumeration
 """""""""""

-The :tcpip:func:`enumerate <IPConnection.enumerate>` function can be used to receive information about all connected devices.
+The :tcpip:func:`enumerate` function can be used to receive information about all connected devices.
 The corresponding request packet has